Buffalo Valley Christian Fellowship

 Yet, immediately after the death of Christ, the Gospel of Luke tells us:

 "And the women also, which came with him from Galilee, followed after, and beheld the sepulchre, and how his body was laid.
-And they returned, and prepared spices and ointments; and rested the sabbath day according to the commandment."

 (Luke 23:55-56)